MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Experiments and Analysis

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-As shown in Fig.\ref{Fig4}, our proposed DS$^2$Net is a symmetric ``Encoder-Decoder'' architecture.
-Therefore, we follow PSPNet and SegFormer to design DS$^2$Net.
-Specifically, when following PSPNet, we adopt ResNet-50 as encoders ($E_{s}$, $E_{t}$) and adopt ``PSPHead'' as decoder-heads ($H_{s}$, $H_{t}$).
-When following SegFormer, we adopt `` Hierarchical Transformer'' as encoders and adopt ``All-MLP'' as decoder-heads.
-For the two discriminators (\{$D_{E_{s}}, D_{E_{t}}$\}), we follow the common-applied configuration of PatchGAN~\cite{pix2pix}. \{$D_{E_{s}}, D_{E_{t}}$\} consist of 4 convolutional layers with kernels as size of 4 $\times$ 4.
+As shown in Fig.\ref{Fig4}, DS$^2$Net is a symmetric ``Encoder-Decoder'' architecture.
+Since PSPNet and SegFormer are notable ``Encoder-Decoder'', we follow them to design DS$^2$Net.
+Specifically, DS$^2$Net\_P and DS$^2$Net\_T respectively inherit the encoder and decoder of PSPNet and SegFormer.
+DS$^2$Net\_P adopts ResNet-50 as encoders ($E_{s}$, $E_{t}$) and ``PSPHead'' as decoder-heads ($H_{s}$, $H_{t}$).
+DS$^2$Net\_T adopts ``Hierarchical Transformer'' as encoders and ``All-MLP'' as decoder-heads.
+As shown in Tab.\ref{Tab5}, DS$^2$Net\_P and DS$^2$Net\_T use different implementation configurations mainly because of the large structural discrepancy between Transformer and CNN.
+For two discriminators (\{$D_{E_{s}}, D_{E_{t}}$\}), we follow the common-applied configuration of PatchGAN~\cite{pix2pix}. \{$D_{E_{s}}, D_{E_{t}}$\} consist of 4 convolutional layers with kernels as size of 4 $\times$ 4.
 The stride of the first two layers is 2 while the the last two layers set the stride as 1.
 The output channels of each layer are \{64, 128, 256, 1\}.
-Different from previous methods, we remove the instance normalization and only leave a leaky ReLU after each convolutional layer.
 The training details are shown in Tab.\ref{Tab5}.
 Additionally, we select binary cross entropy loss as adversarial loss function and the training factors ($\{\lambda_{adv}^{E_{t}}, \lambda_{adv}^{E_{t}}\}$) are set as 0.005.

-\subsubsection{No Domain Adaptation Experiments.}
+\subsubsection{No Domain Adaptation Experiments}